IgniteUI/igniteui-docfx/en/components/general/how-to/how-to-perform-crud.md

 More details and information about using the grid API can be found in the [Cell Editing CRUD Operations](../../grid/cell-editing.md#crud-operations) section.

 # Takeaway
-Enabling CRUD in a robust way is major milestone for any data driven application.
-The IgxGrid is built with the CRID capabilities in mind, providing UI out of the box and flexible APIs that will save you lots of time when implementing a CRUD against any database out there.
+Enabling CRUD in a robust way is major milestone for any data-driven application.
+In order to streamline the entire process, we've built the IgxGrid with the CRUD capabilities in mind, providing out-of-the-box UI and flexible APIs.
+How will this benefit you?
+It will save you lots of time when implementing CRUD against any database out there.
+And when we talk about modern-day data-driven apps, it all comes down to robustness, speed, and flexibility.

 # API References
 * [IgxGridComponent]({environment:angularApiUrl}/classes/igxgridcomponent.html)